 The Chairwoman’s Challenge

-The aim of this challenge is to undertake a flight on a theme, which is set each year by the judges.
+The aim of this challenge is to undertake a flight on a theme, which is set each year by the Chairwoman.

-A trophy is awarded annually to the BWPA member and pilot who has used her aircraft in the most imaginative and interesting way, and who has exhibited the highest standards of navigation and airmanship.
-In recognition of this being our 65th anniversary, the theme for this year’s challenge is Blue Sapphire.
+A trophy is awarded annually to the BWPA member and pilot who has used their aircraft in the most imaginative and interesting way, and who has exhibited the highest standards of navigation and airmanship.
+The theme for this year’s challenge is Castles in the Air.